amd/aocl-data-analytics/doc/C/C_intro.rst

        \<path to amd-utils>\lib\libaoclutils.lib /openmp:llvm

 The same command will work with ``cl`` replaced by ``clang-cl`` (in which case, simply use ``/openmp``) and linking statically using ``/MT``.

+If you are using serial libraries, then the OpenMP flag is not required and ``-MT`` should be omitted from the BLIS and libFLAME library names.

 .. note::
    You should ensure the folders containing the libraries to be linked are on your